Blog

 • Step 1: Build dashboards.

-• Step 2: Surface savings opportunities.
+• Step 2: Investigate potential savings opportunities.

 • Step 3: Present findings.

-• Step 4: Hope someone prioritises them.
+• Step 4: Chase engineers.
+Hope someone prioritises the optimization opportunities.

 Sometimes they do.
 Sometimes they don’t.
 Sometimes they’re too busy shipping features.